enkiv2/misc/README.md

 * [salt.sh](salt.sh): download seminars on long-term thinking
 * [salt.txt](salt.txt): list of seminars on long-term thinking
 * [simile.sh](simile.sh): random simile
+* [Holzertron](barbara_holzer.py): generate a Barbara Kreuger style image macro with a Jenny Holzer slogan (or one based on a different template)

 Pretty pictures: